blackboard/jmh-gradle-plugin/README.md

 ```

 This task, by default, will run all JMH benchmarks found in the src/benchmark/java/... folder, and,
-by default, will produce an output text file, named `jmh-output.txt`, in the project build directory.
+again, by default, will produce an output text file, named `jmh-output.txt`, in the project build directory.

 ## How to choose a specific benchmark ##

-By default, the benchmarkJmh task will run all benchmarks in the sourceSet.
-Sometimes this is undesirable, when you
+The benchmarkJmh task will run all benchmarks in the sourceSet, but sometimes this is undesirable, such as when you
 only want to run a small set of benchmarks, or a specific benchmark.
 You may give the benchmarkJmh task a regular expression to
 match a specific benchmark or group of benchmarks with the -regexp option.